Knobkerrie: Initiation

 The molamu is an indicator of one's adult male status along with the Basotho blanket seana marena, and are visual expressions of both practical and esoteric Sesotho ideals.
 Molamu is a sign of manhood, all male initiates carry it upon their return from lebollo la banna.
 The molamu is traditionally passed down from one generation to another as men go through initiation.
 It is used to declare to Badimo that the young man has returned from his initiation, and garners their support and blessings.
-The molamu is held up while the initiates sing “ditoko”, with the singer's eyes intently focused upon it.
-The molamu is also used to teach initiates the methods of “ho ya ka lanwa”, which is a historical Sesotho martial art.
+The molamu is held up while the initiates sing "ditoko", with the singer's eyes intently focused upon it.
+The molamu is also used to teach initiates the methods of "ho ya ka lanwa", which is a historical Sesotho martial art.

 Spiritual use

-The molamu is also used to bind empowering medicines, or moriana, to the staff, which affects the “seriti” which is the character or spirit of the owner.
+The molamu is also used to bind empowering medicines, or moriana, to the staff, which affects the "seriti" which is the character or spirit of the owner.
 It is also a visual indicator of one's transition to adulthood, and maintains spiritual significance in Sesotho society.

 Modern uses

-Following an initiate's public introduction as a functioning member of Sesotho adult society the molamu is typically stored in the ceiling of one's home, and represents the physical presence of the unseen.
+Following an initiate's public introduction as a functioning member of Basotho adult society the molamu is typically stored in the ceiling of one's home, and represents the physical presence of the unseen.

 In contemporary southern Africa, one can also find decorative variations carried by new initiates after returning to their homes.
 These serve as accessories to the heavily ornamented outfits worn by the young men as a sign of celebration during the weeks following their return, and equally express the celebration of newly gained adulthood, drawing attention to the initiates.